Home » Easy » Window Coat Rack | Easy Project

 I did a little sanding and couldn’t look past the roughness still left on the top and bottom of the window.

-Repurposed Window Coat Rack is ready to paint
+The repurposed Window Coat Rack is ready to paint.

 I used this new glass scraper to scrape the back side of the glass.
 The front side is textured, so the scraper wouldn’t work on it.

-In order to attach the glass knobs I drilled pilot holes slightly smaller than the screws on the knobs.
+To attach the glass knobs, I drilled pilot holes slightly smaller than the screws on the knobs.

 I added two smaller hooks in between the glass knobs.

-Add a small chain to hang window coat rack
+Add a small chain to hang the window coat rack.

 Lulu Mae photo bombed just as I was taking a picture to show how I added a small chain.
-A new Tractor Supply opened right by Vendors’ Village and I’m going to love shopping there.
+A new Tractor Supply opened by Vendors’ Village, and I will love shopping there.
 My first purchase was this chain.
 I also added d rings on the back of the window. (that’s how it is hanging on the fence in the picture above)

 I added some of my favorite photos from Andy and Jamie’s wedding (daughter and son-in-law) and some cute Mrs. and Mr. signs.